core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 This document is not an SVCB mapping document for the CoAP schemes as defined in {{Section 2.4.3 of -svcb}}.
-A full SVCB mapping is being prepared in {{-transport-indication}}, generalizing mechanisms that are introduced in this document for discovery of DoC.
+A full SVCB mapping is specified in {{-transport-indication}}.
+It generalizes mechanisms for all CoAP services.
+This document introduces only the discovery of DoC services.

 This document specifies "docpath" as a single-valued SvcParamKey that is mandatory for DoC SVCB records.